sagiebenaim/sagiebenaim.github.io/index.md

 # About Me

 I am a PhD candidate at Tel Aviv University.
 I work in the Deep Learning Lab under the supervison of Prof. Lior Wolf.
-I am mainly interested in Unsupevised, Semi-Supervised and Self-Supervised Learning.
-Much of my work focuses on Generative Models, Image to Image translation and Domain Adaptation.
-I am also interested in security aspects of Machine Learning.
+I am mainly interested in unsupevised, semi-supervised and self-supervised learning.
+Much of my work focuses on generative models, image to image translation and domain adaptation.
+I am also interested in security aspects of machine learning.

 # Publications